nomad-coe/nomad/docs/oasis.md

 - The only exposed port is `80`.
 This could be changed to a desired port if necessary.
 - The NOMAD images are pulled from our gitlab in Garching, the other services use images from a public registry (*dockerhub*).
 - All container will be named `nomad_oasis_*`.
 These names can be used to later reference the container with the `docker` cmd.
-- The NOMAD images we use are tagged `stable`.
-This could be replaced with concrete version tags.
+- The NOMAD images we use are tagged `north`.
+This is the branch where we currently develop the nomad remote tools.
 - The services are setup to restart `always`, you might want to change this to `no` while debugging errors to prevent indefinite restarts.